datastaxdevs/workshop-cassandra-application-development/java/Java_README.md

 ## 2. Sensor App

-You will be running the following steps from the command line of your Gitpod: all commands except the later `curl` invocations are to be run on the left-hand panel ("main-console", the one saying "Ready to rock!").
+You will be running the following steps from the command line of your Gitpod: all commands except the HTTP requests are to be run on the left-hand panel ("main-console", the one saying "Ready to rock!").

 ### Setup

-First run this to export environment variables for your app _(note the `set -a`, which marks all variables as exported to child processes for later consumption within the Java application code)_:
+💻 First run this to export environment variables for your app _(note the `set -a`, which marks all variables as exported to child processes for later consumption within the Java application code)_:

 ```bash
 set -a ; source .env
 ```

-Next change directory:
+💻 Next change directory:

 ```bash
 cd java
 ```

-Now bring in the dependencies and build everything:
+💻 Now bring in the dependencies and build everything:

 ```bash
 mvn clean install